zotonic/zotonic/doc/manuals/templates/lookups.rst

 The module priority is more important than the user agent class.

-A mismatch in user agent class (eg. a desktop template when looking for a phone version) will never be selected.
+A mismatch in user agent class (e.g. a desktop template when looking for a phone version) will never be selected.
-A sub-optimal version (eg. a generic or text version instead of phone version) will be selected if that sub-optimal version resides in a module with higher priority than the module with the better matching version.
+A sub-optimal version (e.g. a generic or text version instead of phone version) will be selected if that sub-optimal version resides in a module with higher priority than the module with the better matching version.

 The *all include* tag will select the best version from all modules.
 Again skipping any user agent mismatches.